-The Fund is subject to the risk that future cash flows of a debt security will fluctuate because of changes in market interest rates.
-In order to manage the re-pricing risk, the Fund adopts a policy of maintaining duration at no more than five years within its debt securities portfolio.
-As at 31 March 2018 the duration was 2.26 years (31 March 2017: 1.55 years).
+At 31 March 2018, the Fund was subject to the risk that future cash flows of a debt security would fluctuate because of changes in market interest rates.
+In order to manage the re-pricing risk, the Fund adopted a policy of maintaining duration at no more than five years within its debt securities portfolio.
+As at 31 March 2018, the duration was 2.26 years and it was estimated that a general increase/decrease of 100 basis points in interest rates, with all other variables held constant, would decrease/increase the Fund's gains on revaluation of debt securities and the accumulated surplus by approximately \$44,803,000.

-At 31 March 2018, it is estimated that a general increase/decrease of 100 basis points in interest rates, with all other variables held constant, would decrease/increase the Fund's gains on revaluation of debt securities and the accumulated surplus by approximately \$44,803,000 (2017: \$29,659,000).
-Further, at 31 March 2018, it is estimated that a general increase/decrease of 100 basis points in interest rates, with all other variables held constant, would increase/decrease the Fund's interest income and the accumulated surplus by approximately \$2,990,000 (2017: \$5,031,000).
-Other components of the accumulated surplus would not be affected (2017: Nil) by the changes in interest rates.
+At 31 March 2019, it was estimated that a general increase/decrease of 100 basis points in interest rates, with all other variables held constant, would increase/decrease the Fund's interest income and the accumulated surplus by approximately \$23,655,000 (2018: \$2,990,000).

-The sensitivity analysis above indicates the instantaneous change in the Fund's accumulated surplus that would arise assuming that the change in interest rates had occurred at the end of the reporting period and had been applied to re-measure those financial instruments held by the Fund which expose the Fund to fair value interest rate risk at the end of the reporting period.
-The analysis is performed on the same basis for the year ended 31 March 2017.
+The sensitivity analysis above indicates the instantaneous change in the Fund's accumulated surplus that would arise, assuming that the change in interest rates had occurred at the end of the reporting periods and had been applied to re-measure those financial instruments held by the Fund which expose the Fund to fair value interest rate risk at the end of the reporting period.
+The analysis was performed on the same basis for the year ended 31 March 2018.